Music of Liechtenstein

 One of the most notable singers from Liechtenstein is Al Walser.
 Other notable acts that have had success outside Liechtenstein are Erben der Schöpfung and Elis.
+Another band from Liechtenstein is WeltenBrand.

 Music institutions

 A popular tourist site, Liechtenstein hosts a number of music festivals, including the Guitar Days, held annually.
 The rock and metal music festival Wavejam Openair is held annually in Balzers.
 Musical organizations include the Liechtenstein Musical Company.
-Radio Liechtenstein is the biggest radio station in the country.
+Radio Liechtenstein was the biggest radio station in the country, until it was shut down.
 There are more than 400 music associations in Liechtenstein, including the Liechtenstein Musical Company and the International Josef Gabriel Rheinberger Society.